Ghada Shouaa

 Ghada Shouaa (غادة شعاع; born September 10, 1972) is a retired Syrian heptathlete.
 At the 1996 Summer Olympics, she won her country's first and only Olympic gold medal.
 She was also a World and Asian heptathlon champion.
 She is considered one of the best Asian and Arab female athletes of all time.
 She was a Syrian flag bearer at the opening ceremony of the 1996 Atlanta Olympics.

 She has represented Syria in her two strongest multi-event disciplines, the individual high jump and long jump events.
 She holds the Syrian high jump records with 1.87 m outdoors (1996), in javelin with 54.82 m (1999) in 200 m with 23.78 (1996), in long jump with 6.77 (1996) and in shot put with 16.25 (1999).

-Shuaa's heptathlon results include finishing 25th at the 1992 Barcelona Olympics, 24th at the 1991 World Championships, third at the 1999 World Athletics Championships and first at the 1994 Asian Games.
+Shouaa's heptathlon results include finishing 25th at the 1992 Barcelona Olympics, 24th at the 1991 World Championships, third at the 1999 World Athletics Championships and first at the 1994 Asian Games.
 She is also multiple gold medalist at the Arab Athletics Championships.
 With a performance of 6942 points at the Hypo-Meeting, which moved her into the world all-time Top 25 and she went down in history as the best Asian and Arab heptathlete.

 Shouaa's career coincided with those of older compatriot, three-time Olympic champion and four-time World champion legend Jackie Joyner-Kersee and Olympic champion Denise Lewis.

 Early life

-She was born in the small Syrian city of Mhardeh in the Hama Governorate.
+Shouaa was born to a Greek Orthodox Christian family in the small Syrian city of Mhardeh in the Hama Governorate.
 Growing up in rural Syria, Ghada Shouaa first realised her sporting potential at the age of 12 when she managed to catch a rabbit that had escaped from the hands of an old man in her village.
 She was soon harnessing her natural speed, competing in cross-country races.
 However, it was in basketball that she made her initial foray into the world of elite sport.
 She played for the Syrian national team for a few years, but then decided to compete in athletics.